-It is a great irony that humans kill fellow humans in the name of God.
-It is a greater irony that they hope to receive rewards for such acts of terrorism. - vpr.
+Isn't it ironic that humans kill fellow humans in the name of God.
+Isn't it more ironic that the terrorists hope to receive rewards for such acts of terrorism. - vpr.

 Terrorist rationalization of violence using moral justification imagining themselves as the saviors of a constituency threatened by evil is frightening.
 Who becomes a terrorist?
 What kind of individuals join terrorist groups and commit public acts of shocking violence? is a question asked frequently.
 What Motivates Terrorists?
 While analysing the causes of terrorism, religious, sociological and psychological factors appear to be more pronounced, though economic and political factors also have their impact.
 Joseph Margolin's argues that "much terrorist behavior is a response to the frustration of various political, economic, and personal needs or objectives" in one of the many hypotheses of terrorism.